coatless-rpkg/errorist/README.md

-The idea for `errorist` came from a conversation among [Dirk Eddelbuettel](http://dirk.eddelbuettel.com), [Barry Rowlingson](http://barry.rowlingson.com), and myself musing about the having compilers provide a link explaining what the error meant and how to solve it.
+The idea for `errorist` came from a conversation among [Dirk Eddelbuettel](http://dirk.eddelbuettel.com), [Barry Rowlingson](http://barry.rowlingson.com), and myself musing about having compilers provide a link explaining what the error meant and how to solve it.
 This conversation was sprouted due to the mouse overtext of [XKCD Comic 1185: Ineffective Sorts](https://xkcd.com/1185/).

 > StackSort connects to StackOverflow, searches for ‘sort a list’, and